kammitama5/kammitama5.github.io/_posts/2020-03-17-Tuesday-March-17th.md

   about sanitation in general because I have access to things I have control over, vs public facilities, etc.
 - I have a soft-margin work schedule, so I've been getting work done.
-These days, I'm working on a Machine Learning project, going over all the chapters from the first half of the semester, setting up stuff so I'm reading to TA virtually (which, I've done in the past via Udacity anyways, in groups of 30 students; maybe grad student committees should put more weight on these skills in the future :D
+These days, I'm working on a Machine Learning project, going over all the chapters from the first half of the semester, setting up stuff so I'm ready to TA virtually (which, I've done in the past via Udacity anyways, in groups of 30 students; maybe grad student committees should put more weight on these skills in the future :D
 - I'm also taking a machine learning course on neural networks, and enjoying it thus far.
 It will put me in good shape for my class, which starts on Wednesday.